marklogic/marklogic-graphql/README.md

 - This will make it so the following curl commands return data.
 5. Test the endpoint using curl.
 >`curl --digest --user admin:admin -X POST -H "Content-type: application/graphql" -d 'query someQuery { Humans(id: "1000") { name height } }' http://localhost:8004/LATEST/resources/graphql`
-7. You can also test the endpoint by running the bash script, sampleGraphqlQuery.sh
+6You can also test the endpoint by running the bash script, sampleGraphqlQuery.sh